Web Resources for an Online Business

-Enterprise Register of Québec: The French version of Corporations Canada, the enterprise registrar’s website allows you to incorporate or register a business online among other things.
+Enterprise Register of Québec: The Quebec version of Corporations Canada, the enterprise registrar’s website allows you to incorporate or register a business online among other things.
 Whether a it’s for a Non-Profit Legal Person or a Québec Business Corporation (formerly a company), you will be able to find guides and resources to guide the incorporation or provincial registration of your business.

 Web Hosting and Domain Name Registration

 Web Hosting Canada: A reputed Web hosting company, who offers shared web hosting services and dedicated servers.
 Web Hosting Canada is the choice to make to host your websites in Canada.
 This is an excellent web host because of its reliability and technical support of all its staff.

 GoDaddy: It is one of the largest, if not the largest, registrar of domain names in the world.
 We use GoDaddy to register all our domain names, regardless of the domain extension.
 The fact that it so big allows it to offer promotions throughout the year and cheap domain names.
 GoDaddy also sends a lot of e-mail reminders when the time comes to renew the registration of a domain – it gets annoying sometimes, but it avoids unpleasant surprises (like forgetting to renew your domain!).